 A will is an estate planning tool that can be used for several purposes.
 If you wanted to donate an endowment to a university or charitable organization, you could accomplish this with a will.
 However, one downside to utilizing a will is that, in most cases, the estate must pass through probate.
 However, under certain circumstances, an estate may be exempt from probate.

-To learn more about estate planning and creating a trust, you should continue reading and speak with an experienced Arkansas estate planning lawyer.
+To learn more about estate planning and creating a trust, you should continue reading and speak with an experienced Fayetteville estate planning lawyer.

 Trusts are another legal tool that can be utilized as a part of an estate plan.
 While there are multiple types of trusts, many people opt to create a living trust.
 A living trust allows a person (grantor) to transfer their assets into the trust for the benefit of a third party beneficiary.
 A trustee then manages the assets in the trust.
 While the grantor can manage the trust personally, other close family members or even a legal entity could be named as a trustee.